garypretty/botbuilder-dotnet-extensions/README.md

+** Please note that the extensions in this repository are now part of the [Bot Builder Community Project](https://www.github.com/garypretty/botbuilder-community) - please see that repo for future updates, raising issues and contributing **

 # Bot Builder Extensions for Bot Builder v4 SDK

 A collection of extensions for use when building bots with the Bot Builder v4 SDK.